-First and foremost, it’s important to know that hairless guinea pigs should only be housed indoors.
+It’s important to know that hairless guinea pigs should only be housed indoors.
 Because they lack a fur coat, they aren’t able to regulate their body temperature like regular guinea pigs.

 Like other breeds of guinea pigs, hairless guinea pigs are the happiest and healthiest when they have at least one cage mate.
 All guinea pigs are social animals, and will not thrive when they are housed alone.

 It’s normal to house hairless breeds with other types of guinea pigs.
-Just be sure to keep an extra close eye on your hairless guinea pigs if they get into a scuffle as they don’t have hair to protect them against bites and scratches.
+Just be sure to keep an extra close eye on your hairless guinea pigs if they get into a scuffle, as they don’t have hair to protect them against bites and scratches.

-Make sure that your hairless guinea pig has a large enough cage, so it can get plenty of exercise.
+Make sure that your hairless guinea pig has a large enough cage, so it can get plenty of exercises.
 Skinny pigs, in particular, tend to be more active than their furry cousins.
 Make sure your pet’s enclosure is at least 4 ft x 2 ft (120cm x 60cm).

-Feeding Hairless Guinea Pigs
+Feeding of Hairless Guinea Pigs

 Hairless guinea pigs eat the same diet as other types of guinea pigs but consume slightly more due to their high metabolism.
 You can expect that hairless guinea pigs will eat about 1/3 more food than other breeds.

-Their main sources of nutrition should be vegetables (especially cruciferous and root vegetables).
+Their main sources of nutrition should be vegetables, especially cruciferous and root vegetables.
 There are also pellets made especially for guinea pigs that can be found at your local pet store.
 Generally, it’s best for your hairless guinea pig if he gets his nutrition from a variety of sources.

 It’s important to pay special attention to your hairless guinea pig’s skin.
-It is common for their skin to need extra care and protection from the environmental elements.
+It is common for their skin to need extra care and protection from environmental elements.
 If your hairless guinea pig is going to be spending time out in the sun, it’s important to apply sunscreen to its sensitive skin so it doesn’t burn.

 With the exception of sunscreen, most hairless guinea pigs don’t need additional skin care.
-However if dry and flakey skin seems to be an issue, it’s ok to apply unscented baby lotion to your hairless guinea pig’s skin.
+However if dry and flakey skin seems to be an issue, it’s fine to apply unscented baby lotion to your hairless guinea pig’s skin.
 Just remember that guinea pigs, even hairless ones, lick themselves on a regular basis to keep clean.
 So, it’s important to make sure you’re using natural and sensitive products with the lowest number of ingredients.

 Although brushing your hairless guinea pig isn’t necessary, you should still follow a grooming routine.
 Be sure to inspect your hairless guinea pig’s skin for mites and skin infections.
 It’s important to make sure your pet’s nails are trimmed, and that its teeth are not becoming overgrown.

-You can use regular nail clippers to trim your guinea pig’s nails, however, it’s important that you don’t cut them too short.
+You can use regular nail clippers to trim your guinea pig’s nails.
+However, it’s important that you don’t cut them too short.
 If you cut too high, you could injure your pet.
 If you feel unsure, contacting your veterinarian is always your best bet.

 To prevent your animal’s teeth from getting too long, make sure you provide it with plenty of things to chew on.
 Things like twigs and woodchips will help keep his teeth at a comfortable length.

-Do Hairless Guinea Pigs Need a Bath?
+Bathing Your Hairless Guinea Pigs